-California’s pedestrian and crosswalk laws regulate when and where people can legally walk in public.
-The foundational rule Vehicle Code 21950, which requires motorists to yield the right-of-way to pedestrians crossing the road within any marked or unmarked crosswalk.
+California pedestrian and crosswalk laws govern when and where people can legally walk in public.
+The basic rule is found in Vehicle Code 21950, which requires motorists to yield the right-of-way to pedestrians crossing the road within any marked or unmarked crosswalk.

 Crosswalk laws are significant to personal injury cases after a pedestrian accident.
 Breaking one of these laws can change who is liable for the crash.
 It can reduce a pedestrian’s compensation through California’s comparative fault rules.
 It can even amount to negligence per se, which can make a pedestrian liable for the crash.

 In this article, our California personal injury lawyers explain: